Turivny/RI-Reasoning-Model/CONTRIBUTING.md

 2. **Add a Version File**
    - In the /model folder, create a file named RI-Reasoning-Model-vX.Y.Z-yourname.md, using the version number you chose (e.g., RI-Reasoning-Model-v1.6.0-yourname.md).
    - Each version file should include:
       - The code, with clear comments so it’s understandable without extra materials.
+Maintain readability with consistent formatting.
       - An explanation of how it works and what’s improved.
+Clearly document parameter changes or architectural modifications.
-      - Examples showing what it can do.
+      - Include examples demonstrating your enhancements.
    - Check the [RI-Reasoning-Model-v1.5.md](./model/RI-Reasoning-Model-v1.5.md) as a reference.
 Feel free to follow it as a guide, but any new ideas or improvements are welcome!

 2. **Update the README**